-As of March 2022, Huntington's unemployment rate has remained low at 3.0%, below the Suffolk County rate of 3.5%, New York City rate of 6.1%, New York State rate of 4.7%, and the national rate of 3.6%.
-Earlier during the COVID-19 pandemic, Huntington's unemployment rate had increased to 12.5%, as of May 2020 but this was still well below the Suffolk County rate of 14.1%, the New York State rate of 16.5% and the national rate of 13.3%.
+As of March 2023, Huntington's unemployment rate has remained low at 2.7%, below the Suffolk County rate of 3.1%, New York City MSA rate of 5.2%, New York State rate of 4.0%, and the national rate of 3.5%.
+Earlier during the COVID-19 pandemic, Huntington's unemployment rate had increased to 12.5% as of May 31, 2020 but this was still well below the Suffolk County rate of 13.5%, the New York State rate of 15.7% and the national rate of 13.3%.
 Huntington's unemployment rate is expected to continue to stay low as recovery continues.

 The Town of Huntington is a mature suburban community.
-Although its capacity for new large-scale residential development on vacant land is limited, there continues to be a significant number of large-scale housing projects predominately resulting from the redevelopment of underutilized properties throughout the Town.
-In the future, new housing construction will generally occur as in-fill development on smaller parcels within existing neighborhoods, as mixed-use residential projects in commercial districts, or as major developments on large underutilized properties.
+Although its capacity for new large-scale residential development on vacant land is limited, there continues to be a significant number of large-scale housing projects predominately resulting from the higher-density redevelopment of underutilized properties throughout the Town.
+In the future, new housing construction will generally occur as in-fill development on smaller parcels within existing neighborhoods, as mixed-use residential projects in commercial districts, or as major higher-density developments on large underutilized properties.
 This trend has and will continue to contribute to population and tax base growth in the future.

 Interest in redeveloping land with new uses is increasing in the Town.
-From mid-2015 through mid-2022 the Town received fifty-eight (58) zone change applications, with the total applications exceeding that of the previous seven years combined.
-Assisted living facilities and senior housing condominium developments have been popular application types, representing one-quarter of the zone change applications in the last seven years
+From mid-2015 through mid-2023 the Town received sixty-nine (69) zone change applications, with the total applications exceeding that of the previous seven years.
+Assisted living facilities and senior housing condominium developments have been popular application types, representing one-quarter of the zone change applications in the last seven years.